fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/ServoMotorToggle/ServoMotorToggle.md

 ## Details
-1. Establishes the commands to be sent to the Behavior board.
+1. Establishes the commands to be sent to the Behavior board and publishes all the events from the device.
 To create the subbject node, right-click on the Behavior node -> Create Source -> Behavior Subject, and name it accordingly.
 2. Sets the period of the servo motor's pwm in microseconds.
-Normal servos use a period of 20.000us.
+Normal servos use a period of 20000us.
-3. Enables the servo motor when 'A' is pressed.
+3. Enables the servo motor.
-4. Disables the servo motor when 'S' is pressed.
+4. Sets the minimum position of the servo motor when 'A' is pressed.*
-5. Toggles whenever 'Space' is pressed.
-    1. Sets the minimum or maximum motor angle according to the (even or odd) number of times the 'Space' key was pressed.
-This angle is expressed in a pulse width that typically ranges between 1000us and 2000us.
-    2. Sets the pulse width property of the servo motor and emits a new event forward.
+5. Sets the maximum position of the servo motor when 'S' is pressed.*
-    3. Creates a new Harp message with the new pulse width.
+6. Ensures that command messages are sent only when the device is ready.

+*The angular position of servo motors is typically defined by the pulse width time of a pwm signal.
+This value typically ranges from 1000us (minimum) and 2000us (maximum).

 ## Requirements
 This example requires the folowing Bonsai packages: